ROCm/HIP/docs/markdown/hip_porting_guide.md

 When cross-linking C++ code, any C++ functions that use types from the C++ standard library (including std::string, std::vector and other containers) must use the same standard-library implementation.
 They include the following:

-- Functions or kernels defined in hcc that are called from a standard compiler
+- Functions or kernels defined in HIP-Clang that are called from a standard compiler
-- Functions defined in a standard compiler that are called from hcc.
+- Functions defined in a standard compiler that are called from HIP-Clanng.

 Applications with these interfaces should use the default libstdc++ linking.